Campaign of the Month: October 2017

 “Primogen Duquette—pardon, she prefers ‘Coco’—Coco is as much of a paragon of good taste as one should expect among the Anarchs.
 Even more than that, actually.
 Not too hard on the eyes, either.”

-Coco Duquette (e. late 18th century)
+Coco Duquette (e. late 18th century, d.
+2016)

-Micheal Kelly (e. early 20th century)
+Micheal Kelly (e. early 20th century, d.
+2016)

-Roderick Durant (e. early 21st century)
+Roderick Durant (e. early 21st century, d.
+2016)

-• Childe of William Starkweather (e.
-16th century) A former common law magistrate who served on the then-esteemed Star Chamber during the early Tudor era, William never fully abandoned his role as the judge who broke the power of England’s landed gentry.
+Coco is childe to William Starkweather.
+A former common law magistrate who served on the Star Chamber Chamber during the early Tudor era, William never fully abandoned his role as the judge who broke the power of England’s landed gentry.
 By the Enlightenment he came to see himself as a judge of mortal society itself.
-He toured continental Europe, deciding which nations had remained true to the time’s ideals and which were wanting, and freely Embraced childer whom he felt could best use immortality to effect the changes he desired in mortal society.
-Revolutionary France was his last great journey beyond his homeland, and Coco the last of his progeny (as well as one of the most successful).
-He resettled in London during the Napoleonic Wars and had managed to survive the Blitz when his grandchilde Micheal Kelly visited him during World War II.
-Although he lamented Micheal’s ill-educated state and the decline of his once-learned clan, he nevertheless helped arrange the younger Brujah’s passage to mainland Europe.
+He toured continental Europe, deciding which nations had remained true to the time’s ideals and which were wanting, and freely Embraced childer whom he felt could best use immortality to effect productive change.
+Revolutionary France was his last great journey beyond his homeland and Coco the last of his progeny (as well as one of the most successful).
+He resettled in London during the Napoleonic Wars and has remained there since.